jkaadi/opencart2.0-payfort/README.md

 ## Installation

-Using FTP, upload entire contetn from inside upload folder to the root of your opencart store.
+Using FTP, upload entire content from inside upload folder to the root of your opencart store.

 ## IMPORTANT

-After installing Payfort plugin , if you getting "Page Not Found!"
+After installing Payfort plugin, if you're getting "Page Not Found!"
 Error on extention->payments  page , Try to remove these directories from your server :

 1. {opncart_path}/admin/controller/extension/payment